noraeisner/LATTE/README.md

 *The aim of this code is to provide a series of diagnostic tests which are used in order to determine the nature of events found in *TESS* lightcurves.*

+``LATTE`` is an open source Python package that performs standard diagnostic tests to help identify, vet and characterise signals in the *TESS* lightcurves in order to weed out instrumental and astrophysical false positives.
+The program is designed to allow for a fast, in depth analysis of targets that have already been identified as promising candidates by the main *TESS* pipelines or via alternative methods such as citizen science.
+The code automatically downloads the data products for any chosen TIC ID (short or long cadence TESS data) and produces a number of diagnostic plots (outlined below) that are compiled in a concise report.

+The implemented diagnostic tests are similar to the ‘Data Validation’ steps performed by the Science Processing Operations Center (SPOC)pipeline for the short-cadence data, and by the quick-look pipeline (QLP) for the long-cadence data.
+However, while the SPOC pipeline tests are performed on a selection of two-minute cadence *TESS* targets only, LATTE allows for the analysis of any *TESS* target with a valid TIC ID, including both the two-minute and thirty-minute cadence targets.

+The code is designed to be fully interactive and does not require any prior knowledge of python coding.

 --------
 --------